fictionco/fiction/@docs/advanced/database/index.md

 ## Understanding the Database Structure

 The DB is a MongoDB powered database built as a single collection.
 Within the collection each document is considered a "post."
-And then to distinguish between each post type, we use [Mongoose discriminators](https://mongoosejs.com/docs/discriminators.html).
+Finally to distinguish between each post type, we use [Mongoose discriminators](https://mongoosejs.com/docs/discriminators.html).

 Why is it structured this way?
 Here are the advantages: